StarmaQ/Articles/Metatables/metatables_and_metamethods.md

 val = nil

-collectgarbage() --you'd expect val to be collected
+collectgarbage() --you'd expect {} to be collected

 for i, v in pairs(t) do
     print(v) --prints the table
 end
 ```
 In this code, technically the table `val` contains is unreachable, we set val to nil, and `garbagecollect()`'d.
-Although it's still not removed, not just from memory, but from the program itself, because it still exists inside of `t`, it's printed in the `in pairs` loop.
+Although it's still not removed, not just from memory, but from the program itself, because it still exists inside of `t`, it's printed in the `pairs` loop.
 Know why?
 As I said, an object is considered garbage if it has 0 references, but that `{}` still has a reference, it's the table containing it, it's referenced by that, so it's not considered garbage.
 That could be a problem.
 Here is where weak tables come in.

 A weak table is a table containing *weak references* (either weak keys, or  weak values, or both).
-If it's a weak reference, it will not prevent the garbage collection cycle from collecting it, if it has no other reference then the table containing it.
+If it's a weak reference, it will not prevent the garbage collection cycle from collecting it, if it has no other reference then the weak table containing it.

 `__mode` is responsible for making a table weak.
 It's the special case that I mentioned at the beginning that can be set to a string.
 The string can either be "v", meaning table has weak values, or "k", meaning table has weak keys.